Portrait of Zirui Wang

 PhD Student in Finance at UT Austin

 Welcome to my website!
-I am a fifth-year Finance Ph.D. student at the University of Texas at Austin, McCombs School of Business.
-My research interests include Forensic Finance, Financial Regulations, Fintech, Real Estate, and Climate Finance.
+I am a rising sixth-year Finance Ph.D. student at the University of Texas at Austin, McCombs School of Business.
+My research interests include Household Finance, Financial Intermediation, Financial Regulation, Forensic Finance, FinTech, Real Estate, and Climate Finance.
+I will be on the job market during the 2026-27 academic year.

 Before coming to UT Austin, I earned a B.S. in Computer Science and a B.A. in Economics from the University of California, San Diego.